ProvableHQ/leo/docs/grammar/README.md

 Structure
 ---------

-This ABNF grammar consists of two (sub-)grammars:
+This ABNF grammar consists of two sub-grammars:
 (i) a lexical grammar that describes how sequence of characters are parsed into tokens, and (ii) a syntactic grammar that describes how